satchelsmidt/Storefront_App/README.md

 This is a CLI (Command Line Interface) application designed to mimic an online storefront.
 Users can run the app as either a customer or a manager, and perform a different series of tasks unique to each option.

-App wa built to test development skills in a terminal-type environment, with minimal UI/UX components.
+App was built to test development skills in a terminal-type environment, with minimal UI/UX components.

 ### Walkthrough